bentoml/BentoML/docs/source/guides/envmanager.rst

 This creates and isolated conda environment from the dependencies in the bento and runs ``bentoml serve`` from that environment.

+.. note:: The current implementation will try to install the given dependencies before running the CLI command.
+Therefore, the environment startup will be a blocking call.

 BentoML CLI Commands that support Environment Manager
     - :ref:`serve <reference/cli:serve>`